 Using the Rule of 78 in Business and Sales

 Whether you’re a novice or a serial entrepreneur, most small business owners welcome the opportunity to expand their companies with multiple revenue streams.
-However, despite understanding the concept fully, it can be difficult to implement and monetize.
+However, despite understanding the concept fully, it can be challenging to implement and monetize.
 Thankfully, the Rule of 78 is there to help you transform your business goals into the multi-pronged system you want and need.

 What is the Rule of 78?